מידע ותמונות רבות על טנק המרכבה

 weapon offered by Israel Military Industries, company President Udi Ganani said final development would be all

-completed by August 2008, after which he intends to compete for several programs in Israel, USA and NATO.
+completed by August 2008, after which he intends to compete for several programs in Israel, USA and abroad.

-Ganani said the system is designed to precisely target & strike moving targets from platforms that are on the move.
+Ganani said the system is designed to precisely target and strike moving targets from platforms on the move.

 “Our edge will be in our unique ability to identify and lock onto targets while in motion.
 The system will provide